 Individuals who have attained the designation of Certified Market Technician (CMT) typically fall into the broader category of financial analysts.
-On average, financial analysts in general are well paid, making on average $92,250 per year, but are also highly educated, with many holding an MBA.
+Financial analysts in general are well paid, making a median annual wage of $80,310, but are also highly educated, with many holding an MBA.
 Furthermore, CMT candidates are required to possess a bachelor's degree in finance or a similar field and be employed in the field for at least three years prior to sitting for this 3-level examination.

 |Required Education||Bachelor's degree in finance-related program required, many attain MBA prior to certification|